Kody Mommaerts: Bareknuckle

 Big Mo is currently the Ring Announcer for BKB Bare Knuckle Boxing.

 Mixed martial arts

-Mommaerts' first job was with Sparta Sports & Entertainment where he was brought on as a color-commentator.
+Mommaerts' first job was with Sparta Sports & Entertainment, where he was brought on as a color commentator.
 Shortly after, he took over the ring announcer role.
 He is also the ring announcer for XMMA.

 Lethwei

 On November 7, 2020, Mommaerts was the announcer for Dave Leduc vs. Cyrus Washington II.
-The match was first-ever Lethwei fight in North America and was held in Cheyenne, Wyoming at the Outlaw Saloon.
+The match was the first-ever Lethwei fight in North America, and was held in Cheyenne, Wyoming at the Outlaw Saloon.
 The fight featured Canadian-Burmese world champion Dave Leduc defending the Lethwei Golden Belt against American Cyrus Washington.

-Notable Fights Announced
+Notable fights announced

-The following is a partial list of major combat sports events announced by Kody Mommaerts.
-These listed events were selected based on their international broadcast reach, headlining matchups, and significance within professional boxing or combat sports.
+The following is a partial list of major combat sports events announced by Mommaerts.
+These events were selected based on their international broadcast reach, headlining matchups, and significance within professional boxing or combat sports.